jaun959/UtilityHub/README.md

 **4. MongoDB:**
    Ensure you have a MongoDB instance running.
 The application is configured to connect to `mongodb://localhost:27017/utilityhub`.
 If your MongoDB is running on a different port or location, update the `MONGO_URI` in `backend/.env` accordingly.

-**Note:** For features like "PDF to Word Converter", "Excel to PDF Converter", and "PDF to Excel Converter", placeholder implementations are in place.
-These would require integration with external APIs or specialized libraries for full functionality.